is the creator of the Randomly Oscillating Magnetic Pendulum (ROMP).

 Then simply let the pendulum loose and watch it dart and dodge through the fields!

-Originally crafted in the early 1990's from birdcage perches, shishkabob skewers, and the shell of a PC, the ROMP found its first admirers in the physics department at Bellevue Community College.
+Originally crafted in the early 1990's from birdcage perches, shishkabob skewers, and the shell of a PC, the ROMP found its first admirers in the physics department at Bellevue College.
 The name was coined by the inventor's spouse for a college writing assignment in which the student had to author an explanation for a difficult-to-explain object.

-After some design improvements, a handmade version was offered for retail sale in Pacific NW science and nature stores in 1993 and developed an eager and devoted following.
+After some design improvements, a handmade version was offered for retail sale in Pacific Northwest science and nature stores in 1993.
+It quickly developed an eager and devoted following.

 If you have to take it with you, here's how you can make a portable ROMP out of an Altoids tin.